dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 _React 16.3_ ships with a `StrictMode` component that highlights potential problems in your ReactJS codebase.

-This component runs a check in development mode to determine if there are issues with the descendant components such as using an unsafe lifecycle method, legacy ref API, e.t.c.
+This component runs a check in development mode to determine if there are issues with the descendant components such as using an unsafe lifecycle method, legacy ref API, etc.

 ```js
 import React from 'react';